scientificmass/pandanite/_posts/2013-10-18-blogging-with-title.md

 ---
 layout: post
-title: >
+title: First post
-    Blogging with title
-tags: [Test, Image]
+tags: [Blockchain, Pandanite]
 ---

-# I am a BIG title

-This is a very tiny tiny post with less than 250 letters.
+# This is our first post.
+- this is item A
+- this is item B